greenIrina/CPP-course/README.md

 Added only interesting, a bit useful or just meaningful tasks.
 Full descriptions are in the appropriate folders.

+## Homework 3
+I have spent too much time doing this just to leave it unposted.
+Write Makefile that creates static and dynamic libraries.

 ## Homework 5
 Create methods resize, getline and swap_min.